eSolia/eSolia_2018/content/page/prodb-tos/index.en.md

 2. The Service is a pre-paid hosting service.
 Users shall be deemed to have agreed to the condition that they pay fees prior to receiving the service.
 There is no agreement.
 Furthermore, there are no registration fees or cancellation fees for the use of the service.

 #### Article 4.2 (Contract Termination)
 The Service may be canceled at any time.
 The Company agrees to refund unused services (refunds shall be in monthly units in the event that more than one (1) month's worth of fees have been paid in advance).
-The Company retains the right to suspend provision of the service to Clients in the event that it is not payment or payment procedures cannot be confirmed.
+The Company retains the right to suspend provision of the service to Clients in the event of non-payment or payment procedures cannot be confirmed.
 The Company shall guarantee a flat rate price per invoice period for as long as Clients continue to use the Service.

 #### Article 4.3 (Invoice and Payment)
 1. The Company shall invoice usage fees requested in accordance with payment criteria set forth in these Rules to Clients, and Clients shall assume the obligation to pay according to the methods set forth in this Article and by the deadline.